-Unfortunately, at the start of ASSP, stock-outs of essential medicines were frequent at nearly all sites.
+Unfortunately, at the start of IMA’s ASSP project, stock-outs of essential medicines were frequent at nearly all sites.
 A variety of factors contributed to the poor state of pharmaceutical management in the DRC: Healthcare workers needed training in stock management, transportation and communication were challenging, and decentralized drug warehousing was lacking.

 ASSP brought in $10 million of medications per year.

 Our Approach to maintaining stocks of medicines in remote locations

 ASSP and it’s follow on project ASSR strived to increase utilization of health care facilities as part of its mandate of improving maternal and child health and primary healthcare.
 Ensuring a continuous supply of essential medicines within target health zones was a key objective toward achieving that goal.
 ASSP’s medicine program reinforced the national distribution system by using CDRs, a pull system that gave each health facility a line of credit based on the number of patients they were seeing.

 Secondary objectives included reinforcing the supply chain through regional pharmacy depot creation and increasing community and health facility-based revenue for drug procurement and transport.

 ASSP-supported health zones steadily increased their drug recycling rate, which is the proportion of funds generated from drug sales at the health center level that is returned to the drug credit line.
 This demonstrates that some health zones are creating financial reserves for future procurement use.

 26 sentinel sites were established to strengthen human resource capacity in management tools and drug data reporting skills.